 A character must have an Intelligence of at least 13 to understand the script.

 The cursed glyph deals 10 necrotic damage to anyone who touches it.

+You gain 1 level of exhaustion.

 Use numerals for units of time that quantify the duration of a game effect, a condition, or a state of affairs in a tactical situation.